janekzimoch/Using_Kafka_with_ML_model/README.md

  * **Saved** is a directory where i save visualisations, logs, and models.

 ### For bigger projects:
 Whenever I work on more complex projects than classifying Fashion MNIST images, I would add additional modules to the structure above, such as: metrics and visualisation callbacks.
+The point of this modularity is to have reusable blocks, which i can leverage, to automate running of new experiments and validating ideas.
 For problems which require model to train longer, I would implement visualisation callbacks which evaluate internal states of the model or do some visualisations every N epochs, this gives me more insight into whats going on inside of the model.
-For longer projects I would also setup experiment pipeline, where I log every experiment run into a separete directory, such that I can keep track of the progress and decisions I made during my research.
-The point of this modularity is to have reusable blocks, which i can leverage, to automate running of new experiments and validating ideas.
+For longer projects I would also setup experiment pipeline, where I log every experiment ran into a separete directory, such that I can keep track of the progress and decisions I made during my research.

 ## PubSub_API